INK-USC/hypter/README.md

 ## Code for "Zero-shot Learning by Generating Task-specific Adapters"

-This is the repository containing code for "Zero-shot Learning by Generating Task-specific Adapters" ([arXiv](https://arxiv.org/abs/2101.00420))
+This is the repository containing code for "Zero-shot Learning by Generating Task-specific Adapters" ([arXiv](https://arxiv.org/abs/2101.00420)).
+This is a beta version and we will add more details in the future.

 ### Environment
-We modified the code in [shmsw25/bart-closed-book-qa](https://github.com/shmsw25/bart-closed-book-qa) (Thanks!).
+We modified the code in [shmsw25/bart-closed-book-qa](https://github.com/shmsw25/bart-closed-book-qa) (Thanks to the authors!).

 Following their instructions, please install the environment with these commands: